Audit Committee

 9.13 approve the Internal Audit Charter;

-9.14 review and approve the Annual Internal Audit Plan and budget, ensuring appropriate coverage of systems for ensuring compliance with the regulatory environment within which Nationwide operates, including assurance over the effectiveness of the Risk function;
+9.14 review and approve the Annual Internal Audit Plan and budget, ensuring appropriate coverage of systems for ensuring compliance with the regulatory environment within which the Society and the Group operates, including assurance over the effectiveness of the Risk function;

-9.16 consider findings of internal investigations and review and monitor management's responsiveness to the findings and recommendations of the internal auditor to protect Nationwide’s assets, reputation and sustainability and ensure the effectiveness of relevant risk management and governance processes;
+9.16 consider findings of internal investigations and review and monitor management's responsiveness to the findings and recommendations of the Chief Internal Auditor to protect the Society and the Group's assets, reputation and sustainability and ensure the effectiveness of relevant risk management and governance processes;

 9.17 ensure material issues arising from the work of Internal Audit relating to matters falling within the scope of other committees are communicated to those committees and that feedback is received from them.
 Accordingly, Internal Audit shall provide relevant reports to other committees; and